adblockradio/adblockradio/README.md

 An adblocker for live radio streams and podcasts.
 Machine learning meets Shazam.

 ## Outline
 This module determines if the content of live radio streams or podcasts is advertisement, talk or music.
-It is the engine of [Adblock Radio](https://www.adblockradio.com) and has been tested with real-world data from 60+ radios from 7 countries.
+Unlike previous implementations by other authors, [relying on metadata](https://github.com/quasoft/adblockradio) or [on precise jingles](https://blog.rekawek.eu/2016/02/24/radio-adblock/), this solution can be applied to all webradios streams.
+Being the engine of [Adblock Radio](https://www.adblockradio.com), it has been tested with real-world data from 60+ radios from 7 countries.

 Radio streams are downloaded in `predictor.js` with the module [dest4/stream-tireless-baler](https://github.com/dest4/stream-tireless-baler).
 Podcasts are downloaded in `predictor-file.js`.
 In both cases, audio is then decoded to single-channel, `22050 Hz` PCM with `ffmpeg`.